AleksHuc/CPNS-Labs/en/lab2/lab2.md

     prepend domain-name-servers 1.1.1.1;

-On the second virtual machine, we can renew DHCP for a new IP address to also obtain new DNS settings.
+On the second virtual machine, we can restart networking to renew DHCP for a new IP address to also obtain new DNS settings.

-    dhclient -r enp0s3
-    dhclient enp0s3
+    systemctl restart isc-dhcp-server.service

 ### 3. Task